conservationtechlab/gnatcatcher/README.md

   is shown that shows how the counts of that bird species changes throughout the day.
-* eventplotter_all.py: works in a similar way to eventplotter.py but outputs a graph for every single probable species.
+* eventplotter_all.py: works in a similar way to eventplotter.py but outputs a graph for every single probable species above the given threshold *and* found inside the San Diego Zoo BioDiversity Reserve.
 The user does not need to tell the script which species they would like to investigate further.
 * eventplotter_functions.py: hosts the functions used by eventplotter.py and
   eventplotter_all.py
 * pitchshift.py: a script that pitchshifts a given audio file.
 Can be used if